Unlock Accessibility: Use MathPix Snip for Accessible Math in MS Word

 7. Accessible Math: The pasted equation is now in Math ML format.
 This format is readable by screen readers and other forms of assistive technology.

-8. Adding More Equations: You can add more equations to the document using the same process.
-You can either leave them in the Word document or use them in a web page.
+8. Adding More Equations: Continue adding equations to the document using the same process.
+Once added, either leave them in the Word document or, alternatively, use them on a web page.

 9. Accessibility First: The main goal is to ensure that the math content is accessible to everyone, including those who use assistive technologies.